randyparrs/progressive-autonomy-dao-1/README.md

 # Progressive Autonomy DAO

-A DAO experiment built on GenLayer where the AI agent gradually takes over decision-making as it proves itself trustworthy.
+A DAO experiment built on GenLayer where the AI agent gradually takes over decision making as it proves itself trustworthy.

 ## What is this?

 I wanted to build something that shows off what GenLayer can actually do differently from regular smart contracts.
-The idea is simple — instead of humans always voting on everything, the DAO starts with full human control and slowly gives the AI more power based on how well it performs.
+The idea is simple  instead of humans always voting on everything, the DAO starts with full human control and slowly gives the AI more power based on how well it performs.

 The AI starts at level 0 (just watching) and can reach level 3 (full autonomy) if the community keeps rating its decisions as correct.